 At HTC our Physiotherapists & Osteopaths provide Dry Needling as part of their therapy spectrum.
-This article provides the essential information relating to its practice, it’s theory and its application.
+This article provides essential information relating to its practice, its theory, and its application.

 Therefore, both active and latent trigger points cause allodynia (unusual oversensitivity i.e. pain on just light touch) at the trigger point site and hyperalgesia (excessive pain reaction e.g. during movement) away from the trigger point following applied pressure.

 Dry needling of these myofascial trigger points via mechanical (needle) stimulation causes an analgesic (pain-relieving) effect.

 In detail; The mechanical stimulation by the needle causes a local twitch response called an LTR.
 An LTR is an involuntary reflex via the nerve and then spinal cord which initiates a reflex contraction of the muscle fibres within the involved taut band.

 Triggering an LTR has been shown to reduce the concentration of nociceptive (pain responding) substances within the chemical environment near myofascial trigger points.

 The needle may also cause a very small tissue disturbance which then triggers muscle cell repair or replace damaged muscle fibres.
 This occurs 7-10 days after dry needling.
 It is unclear whether continued dry needling within this period may disrupt this process.

 A practitioner should always complete a full medical history and examination prior to applying Dry Needling techniques.

 Examination identification of myofascial trigger points in the muscle through palpation.

 Deep dry needling application should reproduce the patient’s pattern of pain